 The lack of contact that can result from shiftwork can make meaningful interaction difficult, so it is especially important to schedule time together.

 Put everything, especially family time, on a calendar.
 Routine is important.

-If you cannot make it to the soccer match or band concert, have a family member videotape the event and schedule a time when you and your child can watch the video together while he or she recounts the high points.
+If you cannot make it to the soccer match or band concert, have a family member videotape the event and schedule a time when you and your child can watch the video together while they recount the high points.
 Want to attend a family party but have to leave early to go to work?
-Take two cars so you can get some enjoyment from the event without making everyone leave early because of your schedule.
+Take 2 cars so you can get some enjoyment from the event without making everyone leave early because of your schedule.

 Don't forget to set rules pertaining to acceptable reasons for waking a sleeping shiftworker.